-If you are finishing wood with a natural or stained appearance today you’re likely using some kind of varnish or polyurethane.
-Varnishes create a hard finish that protect and beautifies everything from wood floors to delicate woodwork, but do you know the difference between a spar varnish and regular varnish and when to use them?
+If you are finishing wood with a natural or stained appearance today, you’re likely using some kind of varnish or polyurethane.
+Varnishes create a hard finish that protect and beautify everything from wood floors to delicate woodwork, but do you know the difference between a spar varnish and regular varnish and when to use them?

 Wood finished for outdoor use is subject to a completely different set of factors that indoor finishes never have to deal with.
 Huge temperature swings, big changes in humidity, and punishing UV rays are the primary effects your finish will have to endure.
 These elements will easily break down a regular varnish or polyurethane over time.

-Humidity changes, for one, cause the wood to swell and shrink much more than wood left indoors and that excess movement alone is enough to crack a regular varnish in short order.
-So, for an exterior wood finishing solution we turned to boat makers and their years of experience caring for wooden elements with the harshest exposures in the world.
+Humidity changes, for one, cause the wood to swell and shrink much more than wood left indoors, and that excess movement alone is enough to crack a regular varnish in short order.
+So, for an exterior wood finishing solution, we turned to boat makers and their years of experience in caring for wooden elements with the harshest exposures in the world.

 What is Spar Varnish?

 Linseed oil and Tung oil are the most commonly used oils in varnish and they create a deep penetrating finish.
-If your finish were only oil then you’d have a very slow drying and soft finish that penetrates deep within the wood.
+If your finish were only oil, then you’d have a very slow drying and soft finish that penetrates deep within the wood.
 Using oils alone is an option, but it takes many coats to build up a thick enough coat to protect the wood.
-These oils are an important part of a food spar varnish because by adding more oil to the mix you get a softer and more flexible finish that can handle the excess movement associated with outdoor wood.
+These oils are an important part of a good spar varnish, because by adding more oil to the mix, you get a softer and more flexible finish that can handle the excess movement associated with outdoor wood.
 Higher oil content is one of the markers of a good spar varnish.

 Selecting a Varnish

-What it all comes down to is protecting wood, and for exterior applications spar varnish does a better job of it plain and simple.
+What it all comes down to is protecting wood, and for exterior applications, spar varnish does a better job of it plain and simple.
 Just like you need the right tool for the right job you also need the right varnish for the right application.
-Finding the right varnish is only have the battle though.
+Finding the right varnish is only half the battle, though.
 You need to know how to apply it properly and we’ll be talking about that next week.